jjziets/vasttools/README.md

 ```
 ./vast search offers -i "machine_id=14109 verified=any  min_bid>0.1 num_gpus=1" # it will give you the instance with one GPU
 ```
-Once you have the offe_id. and in this case the -i switch will give you an interruptible instance
+Once you have the offe_id. and in this case, the search with a -i switch will give you an interruptible instance_id

 Let's assume you want to mine with lolminer